matthewepler/mqtt_server_workVersion/README.md

 # IBM MQTT Status Dashboard

+##Summary
+A simple tool for seeing if the broker is publishing data and what tags are online.

+This displays the connectivity status of a client to the MQTT broker.
+It displays all tags that are connected and sending environmental data (which they all do every 1 sec).

+##Install/Run
 Clone or download the source to your computer. `cd` into the directory and install dependencies using `yarn install` at the project root.

 To start the app, run `yarn run start`